wcpinho/catholic-reference-extension/plugin/readme.txt

 Thank you for downloading the Catholic Reference Extension for Wordpress!

+The CRE for Wordpress requires PHP 5.
+It also relies on jQuery, which comes with Wordpress 2.2+.
+If you do not have a file /wp-includes/js/jquery/jquery.js, download jquery.js from http://jquery.com and put it there.

 To install the CRE, simply move the unpacked contents of this package to your wordpress plugin directory.
 This is normally /wordpress-root/wp-content/plugins, where /wordpress-root is the directory where Wordpress is installed.